-Because the projected water demand for the project will not be increased, the requested Use Permit is consistent with General Plan Goals CON-10, CON-11, and CON-12 as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
+It should be noted that the County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
+The project is not anticipated to interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.
+Therefore, the project is considered not to have potential to significantly impact groundwater resources.
+Because the projected water demand for the project is below the estimated water availability acre feet per year for the parcel, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
 The project will not require a new water system or other improvements and will not have a negative impact on local groundwater.